octobercms/docs/3.x/extend/importexport/importexport-controller.md

 ## Configuring the Behavior

 The configuration file referred in the `$importExportConfig` property is defined in YAML format.
-The file should be placed into the controller's [views directory](controllers-ajax.md).
-Below is an example of a configuration file:
+The file should be placed into the controller's [views directory](../system/views.md).
+Below is an example of a configuration file.

 ```yaml
 # ===================================